1. The commitment to safeguarding

 c) to do whatever can be done on behalf of the Provincial Superior to help and support victims, especially any who have been abused by anyone who is a member of, or who works in a project under the jurisdiction of, the Jesuits in Britain;

-d) and, in cases which come under the jurisdiction of other safeguarding commissions or disciplinary systems, to liaise closely with them and work together in securing safety for the public and help and support for victims.
+d) and, in cases which come under the jurisdiction of other safeguarding committee or disciplinary systems, to liaise closely with them and work together in securing safety for the public and help and support for victims.

 12. Province Safeguarding officer

-12.1 The province Safeguarding Officer is responsible to the Safeguarding Commission, advises the Provincial Superior and province trustees, and is responsible for promoting safeguarding within the Jesuits in Britain in accordance with this policy.
+12.1 The province Safeguarding Officer is responsible to the Safeguarding Committee, advises the Provincial Superior and province trustees, and is responsible for promoting safeguarding within the Jesuits in Britain in accordance with this policy.